bloomsource/nginx_php_session_module/README.md

 when a php start a session , it set a cookie name PHPSESSID, and set some session context on session.

-php session context is stored in a text file, this module read the session file and check if the use has already login, if not login, it will deny the access.
+php session context is stored in a text file, this module read the session file and check if the user has already login, if not login, it will deny the access.

 ## configure example